コンテンツにスキップ

 In addition to the warm climate, Miura's well-drained soil, rich in minerals from the sea, allows it to grow wonderfully delicious vegetables.

-Radishes, cabbage, and watermelon are well-known, but you can also buy Western vegetables such as Swiss chard, beets, and Romanesco, which are trendy because they are stylish and rich in nutrients.
+Radishes, cabbage, and watermelon are well-known, but you can also purchase Western vegetables such as Swiss chard, beets, and Romanesco, which are trendy because they are stylish and rich in nutrients.

 In addition to supermarkets, farmers also sell their produce at direct sales outlets, so you can get fresh vegetables picked that morning for 100 to 200 yen.

-I also go for a walk about three times a week and buy vegetables from farmers.
-It makes cooking fun!
+I also make it a daily routine to go for a walk about three times a week and buy vegetables from farmers.
+It also makes cooking more fun!

 In addition, I recently rented a field and started growing my own vegetables.

-Growing vegetables is hard work, but it deepens my appreciation for the farmers and the vegetables themselves.
+Growing vegetables is hard work, but it deepens my appreciation for farmers and the vegetables themselves.

 To the east of Miura City is Tokyo Bay, and to the west is Sagami Bay.
-The distance from east to west is about 6 km, and it takes about 15 minutes by car to cross.
-There are few places in Japan where you can enjoy both the sunrise over the sea and the sunset over the sea.
+The distance from east to west is about 6 km, and it takes about 15 minutes by car to cross the bay.
+There are few places in Japan where you can enjoy both a sunrise over the sea and a sunset into the sea.

 A famous beach on the Tokyo Bay side is Miura Beach, which is conveniently located just a 5-minute walk from Miura Kaigan Station.
 The coastline is really long, so you can enjoy the beach without feeling the crowds compared to other beaches.

-Doing yoga while listening to the sound of the waves is truly relaxing and makes for a fantastic weekend experience.
+Doing yoga while listening to the sound of the waves is truly relaxing and makes for a great weekend experience.

-It's really attractive to be able to leave your home and experience a variety of natural activities in the sea, mountains, and more within 15 minutes.
+It's really appealing to be able to leave your home and experience a variety of natural activities in the sea and mountains just 15 minutes away.

-In order to prevent the natural environment of Miura from being destroyed, I belong to a volunteer group that mows grass and regularly cleans parks and the sea.
+In order to prevent the natural environment of Miura from being destroyed, I belong to a volunteer group that mows the grass in parks and the sea and regularly cleans up the area.

-The other day, while cleaning up the ocean, I discovered a flower that can only be found on the Miura Peninsula.
-Many endangered plant species in the prefecture also live in Miura.
+The other day, while cleaning the ocean, I discovered a flower that can only be found on the Miura Peninsula.
+Miura is also home to many endangered plant species in the prefecture.

 ④Population density

-As mentioned in the unfortunate section, Miura has poor transportation access, making it a convenient place to live, and as a result, the population continues to decline.
+As I mentioned in the unfortunate section, Miura has poor transportation access for living, which is why the population continues to decline.

-However, there is also an advantage to this.
-It is the population density.
-When you live in a city, you can get tired of being surrounded by people wherever you go.
-The population density of Miura City is 1,326 people/km2, which is less than one-sixth of that of Yokohama City (8,567 people/km2).
+However, there is also an advantage to this: population density.
+When you live in a city, it can be exhausting to be surrounded by people everywhere you go.
+Miura City's population density is 1,326 people per square kilometer, which is less than one-sixth of Yokohama City (8,567 people per square kilometer).

-If you go for a walk or run early in the morning, you might not pass anyone.
-Even McDonald's is less crowded than in the city, and the McDonald's at Miura Beach has an ocean view.
-Please visit.
+If you go for a walk or a run early in the morning, you might not pass a single person.
+Even McDonald's is less crowded than in the city, and the McDonald's at Miura Beach has an ocean view, so be sure to check it out.

 I would highly recommend Miura City to anyone who is tired of crowds.

-When you hear this, some people might think, "Low population density means people have to interact closely with their neighbors, which makes life difficult."
+When you hear this, some people might think, "Low population density means close relationships with neighbors, making life difficult."

-But the wonderful thing is that this isn't the case with Miura.
+But the amazing thing is that this isn't the case with Miura.

-Of course, there aren't as many people here as there are in the city, so you can afford to be "completely indifferent to your neighbors," but I think this helps prevent crime and curbs the selfish behavior of people.
+Of course, there aren't as many people here as there are in cities, so you can be completely indifferent to your neighbors, but I think that helps prevent crime and curb selfish behavior.

-Compared to living in the city, you are much less likely to be attacked by strangers, and you can live a stress-free life.
+Compared to living in the city, you are much less likely to be attacked by strangers, so you can live a stress-free life.

-It's a great place to live comfortably, with relationships that are just right in between, without the ties of the countryside or the indifference of the city.
+It's a great place to live comfortably, with relationships that are somewhere in between, without the constraints of the countryside, but not as indifferent as in the city.

-First, I would like you to come visit Miura a few times, and if you like it, then consider living here.
+First, I would like you to come visit Miura a few times, and if you like it, please consider living here.

-I think one of the benefits of Miura being a rural area in the metropolitan area is that you can visit the area multiple times before settling down and easily plan a short move, such as trying out living there.
+I think one of the benefits of Miura being a rural area in the metropolitan area is that you can visit the area multiple times before settling down, and you can easily plan a short move, such as trying out living there.

-I know many people around me who live in two places, in the city center during the week and in Miura on weekends, so I think it's a good idea to consider that kind of flexible lifestyle.
+I know many people around me who live in two places, in the city center during the week and in Miura on weekends, so I think it's a good idea to consider a flexible lifestyle like that.

-It's great to be able to live in an environment that isn't too crowded, but Miura's population is aging too quickly and there aren't many young people.
-When I think about the future of Miura, I honestly want young people to move here more and more.
+It's great to be able to live in an environment that isn't too crowded, but Miura's population is aging so much that there aren't many young people.
+When I think about the future of Miura, I honestly want more and more young people to move here.

-I run a public scrivener's office in Miura City, focusing on revitalizing the city (such as supporting new businesses), improving the lives of the people who live there (building a bridge with the government), and supporting relocation.
+I run a public scrivener's office in Miura City, focusing on revitalizing the city (supporting new businesses, etc.), improving the lives of the people who live there (serving as a bridge to the government), and supporting relocation.

-Please feel free to contact us below with any inquiries or questions about not only our administrative scrivener services but also about Miura!
+Please feel free to contact us below for any inquiries or questions about Miura, not just administrative scrivener services!

 Let's liven up Miura City together!